 Fit Testing is the test of the actual skin to mask fit to make sure no particles or contaminants are getting through your respirator.
 The goal is to make it air-tight so you are breathing clean air.

 No. Individuals need to be tested annually.
 Interestingly, facial features are constantly changing.
 Therefore, the mask that fit you a year ago might not be the right fit this year.
 This is why when fit testing occurs, you are not allowed to have any facial hair.
 Other features like scars, plastic surgery, dentures, and certain oral surgeries are reasons to fit test again.

 How does the process work?

-There are seven steps when it comes to fit testing, each of which take about seven minutes to do.
+There are seven steps when it comes to fit testing, each of which takes about seven minutes to do.
 There is a sensitivity test, exercises, and the rainbow passage you must read after every yearly test.
 The rainbow passage is a passage used by OSHA that goes through all the movements and motions of your mouth.
 It is essentially a speech pathology passage.
-Exercises include jogging in place, bending over and moving your head side to side and up and down.
+Exercises include jogging in place, bending over, and moving your head side to side and up and down.

 How do I choose a fit test company?

 Fit Testing, while simple, is not something that should be shortchanged.
 Whoever is providing the testing protocol should plan on spending at least 15-30 minutes per person.
 They should also provide proof that they follow the steps outlined in OSHA guidelines.
 Having fit testers that also use the equipment themselves is also a good practice since they have personal experience using this equipment.